gardheamsantos00/api-project2/README.md

 # Adonis API application

-This is the boilerplate for creating an API server in AdonisJs, it comes pre-configured with.
+This isan API server in AdonisJs, it comes pre-configured with.

 1. Bodyparser
 2. Authentication